 However, if you were to build your website on a website builder like Squarespace, you'll get unlimited support for free, not to mention they offer the best in class customer support in the industry.

 3) You just need to set up a simple website fast — Despite all the tools and resources for Wordpress, it's not that easy to set up.
 You still need to get your own domain name, and a hosting service.
 You'll also need to install Wordpress, plugins and set up the theme from scratch.

 Compare that to setting up a website on Wix or Weebly where you can literally set up a website in 30 mins - 1 hour.
 The difference is website builders have already integrated all the pieces needed to get a website up: hosting, domain, website templates etc, so all you have to do is pick a name, choose a template and change the default copy on your site.

-Consider Squarespace as the Apple of website builder.
-They pay attention to the detail of user experience and it's easy to create beautiful websites, take Broadway Church and Archetype Youth for example.
+Squarespace is like the Apple of website builders.
+They pay attention to the detail of user experience, and it's easy to create beautiful websites, take Broadway Church and Archetype Youth, for example.

 Beautiful templates readily available for a Church website — Squarespace templates are curated by designers, so you can't go wrong with any of these templates to build a church website on top of.

 Setting up a Church website on Squarespace is as easy as choosing the right template, and updating the default images and copy.
 Everything else will just fall in place.

 Your website will show up perfect on mobile devices with micro interactions when users click on images or scroll around your site.